Vught: Ewald Marggraff

+Ewald Marggraff was a well-to-do nobleman who lived in Vught.
+A hermit, he acquired a large amount of land and several buildings.
+He had frequent disputes with the local authorities, mostly over his decision to let his properties deteriorate.
+This enabled his land to return to natural habitat, with animal species living there that had disappeared elsewhere.
+On 7 December 2003 Marggraff's manor (Zionsburg) burned down; his body was later found inside.

+Marggraff's surviving sisters founded a non-profit corporation, Marggraff stichting, to take over and manage their late brother's extensive landholdings, providing public access to the forests, and rebuilding Zionsburg.

 Transport

 Vught has a railway station with connections to Amsterdam/Utrecht via 's-Hertogenbosch, Maastricht via Eindhoven, Tilburg and Nijmegen.
 Highway 2 / E25 and Highway 65 / N93 intersect at Vught.
-As well as two Arriva buslines connecting Vught to the Jeroen Bosch Hospital, school district and central station, all located in neighbouring Den Bosch.
+Also two Arriva buslines connecting Vught to the Jeroen Bosch Hospital, school district and central station, all located in neighbouring Den Bosch.